WebexCC-SA/LAB-2308/docs/task4.md

 ![Nav](./assets/t3s2p2.png){ width="1000" }

-- Open the copied flow by clicking the square 'Go to' button on the right hand side.
+- Copied flow will show up at the top of the flows list.
+Scroll up and open the **copied flow** by clicking the square **'Go to'** button on the right hand side.

 ![Nav](./assets/t3s2p21.png){ width="400" }